 The waters of Wascana Creek are home to many aquatic invertebrates and fish.
-If you dip a net into the water here you might pull out: water boatmen, gammarus (fresh water shrimp), predacious water beetles, or dragonfly/damselfly nymphs.
-Aquatic invertebrates play an important role in aquatic ecosystems as a food source for many fish, amphibians, birds, and even other invertebrates.
+If you dip a net into the water here you might pull out: water gammarus (fresh boatmen. water shrimp). predacious water beetles. dragonfly/ or damselfly nymphs.
+Aquatic invertebrates play important role in aquatic ecosystems source for many fish, amphibians, birds, and even other invertebrates.

-Dragonfly Nymph
+Dragonfly Metamorphosis